richlin/gpt-researcher/README.md

 # gpt-researcher
-Test with GPT and streamlit
+Experimenting with GPT-3 and GPT-4 for research purposes